 A patron has placed a hold in the OPAC on a title that he has currently checked out.
-The patron permission group contains the permission, HOLD_ITEM_CHECKED_OUT.override.
+The patron permission group contains the permission, HOLD\ITEM\CHECKED\OUT.override.
 In versions prior to 2.3, a hold failure message appears, and the patron must click Submit to override the hold.

-In version 2.3, with the appropriate org the patron is not required to take further unit setting enabled, the action. ne hold success messaş ge appears automati cally, and
+In version 2.3, with the appropriate org unit setting enabled, the hold success message appears automatically, and the patron is not required to take further action.